Preparing for Medical School

 References, Interviews

 We also recommend speaking to your academic/professional character referees at least a month prior to the application deadline.
-Schedule an appointment to clarify your objectives and provide them with the referee assessment form, your resume, a list of accomplishments, and a stamped and addressed envelope to OMSAS.
-Also consult the Career Resource Library materials, such as "Essays that Worked for Medical School" (MED Admission Guides bin, Health Occupational section).
+Schedule an appointment to clarify your objectives and provide them with confirmation that the secure link to your confidential assessment form will be emailed to them once you have put their emails into the system.
 In the event that you are invited to a medical school interview, make an appointment with a Career Counsellor so that we can help you to prepare for the interview.

 Non-academic Involvement